davinaleong/fem-tip-calculator-app/README.md

 ## About this Project

 I wanted to keep this project as simple as possible with minimal dependencies.
 This project just uses HTML, CSS & JS.
-No dependencies like SASS or jQuery.
+This project uses [NumeralJS](http://numeraljs.com/) for calculation and formatting of the tip amounts.

 I like to challenge myself to keep solutions to Frontend Mentor projects as simple as possible, so I can use them in my server-side-rendered projects.